 Pay Difference by Location

-Surpassing the national average by 36 percent, Commercial Construction Superintendents in Seattle receive some of the highest pay in the country.
-Commercial Construction Superintendents can also look forward to large paychecks in cities like New York (+35 percent), San Diego (+23 percent), Chicago (+21 percent), and Los Angeles (+18 percent).
-Those in the field find the lowest salaries in Orlando, 13 percent below the national average.
-Below-median salaries also turn up in Charlotte and Atlanta (10 percent lower and 4 percent lower, respectively).
+With a pay rate for Commercial Construction Superintendents that is 27 percent greater than the national average, Seattle offers a comfortable salary for those in this profession.
+Commercial Construction Superintendents can also look forward to large paychecks in cities like Chicago (+25 percent), New York (+25 percent), San Diego (+25 percent), and Los Angeles (+17 percent).
+Those in the field find the lowest salaries in Charlotte, 14 percent below the national average.
+Workers in Orlando and Atlanta earn salaries that trail the national average for those in this profession (11 percent less and 6 percent less, respectively).

 Construction Superintendent, Commercial Reviews